Coloring ideas for Hummingbird

 Try adding colorful flowers like hibiscus or trumpet vines, and don’t forget a sunny or rainbow sky in the background to match the cheerful energy of your bird.

-On the back of the page, why not try writing some fun facts about the hummingbird, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the hummingbird, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Hummingbird?